 Anastasia Dokuchaeva, Head of Product at ClauseMatch, commented: “The current crisis has shown that consistency and a single view into policies is absolutely essential for any organization operating at any level.
 Across the world, new rules and regulations are constantly being introduced by financial regulators, and it has become even more complicated to stay on top of all of the changes communicating them to employees in a timely manner.
 Business continuity plans, disaster recovery policies are being updated almost weekly.
 Policies scattered in different templates, portals, are confusing and can be misunderstood.
 This may lead to a lack of awareness and compliance exposure.
 We’re absolutely happy to be of help to our clients introducing this product module as it provides a consolidated and comprehensive repository enabling a proactive approach to managing regulatory compliance.
 We’ll be enhancing the Portal functionality throughout this year.
 Stay tuned for updates.”

-And Legal due diligence data provider SearchFlow has shared the key findings of a roundtable looking at technology transformation in rela estate and trends that lie ahead in 2021 thanks to new technology innovation in the sector.
+Legal due diligence data provider SearchFlow has shared the key findings of a roundtable looking at technology transformation in rela estate and trends that lie ahead in 2021 thanks to new technology innovation in the sector.

 The virtual roundtable event included talks from Paul Tostevin, Director of World Research of Savills who provided a big picture view on technology’s role in the global real estate markets in 2021; Geraldine Pigot, Special Counsel – Real Estate at Covington & Burling LLP; and Senior Real Estate Lawyer and Consultant Brian Kennedy, who discussed LegalTech and AI in legal practice.
 Adam Groom, SearchFlow’s Head of Product also discussed the integration of property data to support further advance AI, machine learning and risk management innovations for property lawyers.

-Talking about the acceleration of technology adoption in the real estate industry since Covid-19, Geraldine Pigot confirmed, “The trend is more towards a digital way of working and lawyers are no exception.
+Talking about the acceleration of technology adoption in the real estate industry since Covid-19, Geraldine Pigot said: “The trend is more towards a digital way of working and lawyers are no exception.
 I have certainly found that the use of the Land Registry Portal, Automated Documents and Automated Land Registry Forms, for example, have made working remotely possible.
 Technology, when used well, frees-up lawyers for the more interesting and complex work and I encourage lawyers to get involved in trials of new technology to help shape future developments.”

 Adam Groom, Head of Product for SearchFlow, said: “There is no doubt 2020 changed the real estate market.
 Technological innovation and adaptation are transforming land and property transactions on a global scale.
 Now, more than ever, it’s important to take the time to reflect on and plan for what lies ahead; we were all in agreement that in doing so, we can work together in accelerating transactions, enhance workflows, reduce business costs and deliver efficiencies all round.
 I would like to extend my thanks to everyone who participated in our discussion.”